 While medical plans typically cover a serious illness, they don't cover additional financial costs that come with it.
 The Aetna Critical Illness Plan can help.

-A smart way to help you with your out-of-pocket expenses
+A smart way to help with out-of-pocket expenses

 This plan provides limited benefits.
 The benefit payments are not intended to cover the full cost of medical care.
 Members are responsible for making sure the providers' bills get paid.
 These benefits are paid in addition to any other health coverage members may have.

 This material is for information only.
-Health insurance plans contain exclusions and limitations.
-Not all health services are covered.
+Insurance plans contain exclusions and limitations.
 See plan documents for a complete description of benefits, exclusions, limitations and conditions of coverage.
 Plan features, rates, eligibility and availability may vary by location and are subject to change.
-Providers are independent contractors and are not agents of Aetna.
-Aetna does not provide care or guarantee access to health services.
-Health information programs provide general health information and are not a substitute for diagnoses or treatment by a physician or other health care professional.
 Information is believed to be accurate as of the production date; however, it is subject to change.

-The Aetna Accident Plan is underwritten by Aetna Life Insurance Company (Aetna).
+The Aetna Critical Illness Plan is underwritten by Aetna Life Insurance Company (Aetna).

 Policy forms include GR-96843, GR-96844.